 Here are some ideas to get you started down the experiential gift giving path to find the perfect gift that will surprise and impress even the hardest to buy for.

-• Dayton History at Carillon Historical Park (www.daytonhistory.org) tells the story of how Dayton, Ohio, changed the world through vision, ingenuity and hard work.
+• Dayton History at Carillon Historical Park (daytonhistory.org) tells the story of how Dayton changed the world through vision, ingenuity and hard work.
 It’s a 65-acre history lesson waiting to be explored.

 • The Boonshoft Museum of Discovery (www.boonshoftmuseum.org) is one part zoo, one part science museum, one part children's museum and one part huge playground.
 This is sure to be a hit with the younger kids.

-Giving a Kings Island season pass to a loved one this year will result in even more returns next year around this time when WinterFest returns after a 12-year absence.
+Giving a Kings Island season pass to a loved one this year will result in an entire year of thank you’s.
 This is one of the priciest gifts on the list, but it will be a gift that will last through every holiday and every season.
-Its a must for any adrenaline junky in your life.
+It’s a must for any adrenaline junkie in your life.